Building bridges. Nurturing relationships. Fostering commitment.

 Yellowstone Country River Guardian Fly Fishing School:

-The River Guardian School is an in-depth program designed for youth with the mission of fostering a deep understanding and burning passion for the rivers coursing throughout Yellowstone Country.
-The first year’s program will be held in Park County with the goal of expanding the program throughout other regions of Yellowstone Country.
-Over the course of the week-long course, students between ages 13-17 will discover the basics of fly tying, fly casting and the art of fly fishing.
-The program includes both classroom work and field presentations.
-Guest speakers will include respected fly fishing guides, fishery biologists, and other curriculum-based specialists.
-Course work includes viewing film and documentaries, required reading, writing assignments, and class discussions that relate to field trips where students gain a better understanding of watershed health, stream ecology, hydrology, and Yellowstone cutthroat trout recovery efforts.
-The course culminates with a fishing adventure to one of the distinguished rivers in Yellowstone Country.
-As with all of our programs and projects, the River Guardian School will focus on the human element and our connection to wild rivers and their wild inhabitants.
+The program includes classroom work, field presentations and service work.
+Guest speakers include respected fly fishing guides, fishery biologists, and other curriculum-based specialists.
+Course work includes viewing film and documentaries, required reading, writing assignments, and class discussions that relate to field trips, where students gain a better understanding of watershed health, stream ecology, hydrology, and Yellowstone cutthroat trout recovery efforts The service project teaches the students the importance of giving back while inspiring a commitment to environmental stewardship.
+The course culminates with a full day float trip with professional guides on the historic waters of the Yellowstone River.
+As with all of our programs and projects, the River Guardian Fly Fishing School focuses on the human element and our connection to wild rivers and their wild inhabitants.

 Download application form >